opsgenie/serverless-plugin-thundra-monitor-cw/README.md

 ## Configuration

 - `thundraApiKey`: Specifies your API key to be used for sending your monitor data to our side.
-This property is *mandatory*.
+This property is *optional* if the API key is configured at monitored Lambda function.
+Otherwise, it must be configured here.
+Monited Lambda function basis API key configuration overrides API key configuration here.
 - `thundraMonitorFunctionMemorySize`: Configures the memory size in MB of the Lambda function which collects monitor data over CloudWatch.
 This property is *optional*.
 Default value is `512` MB.
 - `thundraMonitorFunctionTimeout`: Configures the timeout in milliseconds of the Lambda function which collects monitor data over CloudWatch.
 This property is *optional*.
 Default value is `300` seconds (5 minutes).